 For actionable steps on how to stop cravings, read What To Do When You're Not Hungry, But Want To Eat.

-The goal is to negotiate with yourself and find the micro-action you’re willing to do.
+The goal is to negotiate with yourself and find the micro-action you're willing to take.

 I know that nothing feels like it's going to work when you're in a state of inertia.
 Bodies at rest, stay at rest.

-So if you’re in an unmotivated funk, the solution is adopting an “action first” mindset to get back into the swing of things.
+So if you're in an unmotivated funk, the solution is to adopt an "action first" mindset to get back into the swing of things.